Veil-Project/veil-project.github.io/en/drafts/2020-02-19-Lite-Wallet-Preview.md

 2. The wallet will provide some fun and useful visual analytics, such as graphs of staking rewards over time.
 At a glance, you'll feel good about earning Veil while helping to secure the network!

 3. Unlike Qt wallets, sending Veil will not happen in a "tab" (a UI pattern that never made sense); rather, it'll be conducted through a modal-based workflow that'll ensure you can't get confused or make mistakes.
 That workflow will not involve having to think about things like esoteric "security levels" that nobody understands.
-Instead, it'll just set a security level automatically that makes sense for most if not all transactions.
+Instead, it'll just set a security level automatically that makes sense for most, if not all, transactions.

 4. The wallet will not display advanced data that's not useful or understood by the majority of users, such as peer lists.
 The current wallet shows a list of peers, along with "ping" times that are misunderstood by nearly everyone, resulting in a mess of inappropriate banning.
 This simply won't be possible in the Lite Wallet.